toby-allsopp/ranges-coroutines/README.md

 This repository contains some helpers for and demonstrations of using Ranges and Coroutines together.

-Currently this code has only been tested using Visual Studio 2017 as that is the only environment that easily supports Coroutines at the moment (March 2017).
-It should be possible to get this to work using recent nightly builds of Clang and libc++ also.
+Currently this code has only been tested using Visual Studio 2017 and a build of specific branches of clang and libc++.

 ## `generator` - a Range-friendly generator